dev-academy-programme/orientation---Archived/accounts/README.md

 ## Accounts you need

-1. Github
+1. GitHub
 2. Waffle.io
 3. Slack

 ---

-### Github
+### GitHub

 > Context: GitHub will be where you keep all of your code from EDA and becomes your technical resume when applying for positions.
-The most popular form for github usernames is to use "snake-case": all lowercase letters with words separated by hyphens, e.g., bobs-yer-uncle.
-Remember that this name will be used by you professionally, so don't make the mistake of  using something you wouldn't want potential employers or clients to see. 'anahi-hiyu' == good. 'eda-2015-sam-coder' == not so good.
+The most popular form for GitHub usernames is to use "snake-case": all lowercase letters with words separated by hyphens, e.g., bobs-yer-uncle.
+Remember that this name will be used by you professionally, so don't make the mistake of  using something you wouldn't want potential employers or clients to see. 'anahi-hiyu' is good. 'eda-2015-sam-coder' is not so good.
 Make sure it sends the right message.

 <br>